Three Types of Machine Learning

 Note about the Various Types Of Unsupervised Learning

 Each category serves different purposes and is useful in various scenarios.
-For example, clustering is widely used for market segmentation, while dimensionality reduction is often a preprocessing step to improve the performance of supervised learning algorithms by reducing overfitting and computation time.
+For example, clustering is widely used for market segmentation.
+At the same time, dimensionality reduction is often a preprocessing step to improve the performance of supervised learning algorithms by reducing overfitting and computation time.

 Reinforcement Learning